GabinAgbale/test_time_training_mae/README.md

 ## Test-Time Training with Masked Autoencoders<br><sub>Study and Extension</sub>
 This project consists in an extensive study of the Test-Time Training method along with a proposed online extension inspired by [Yu Sun et al. 2019](https://openreview.net/forum?id=HyezmlBKwr).
 It was conducted by [Gabin Agbale](https://github.com/GabinAgbale) and [Marguerite Petit-Talamon](https://github.com/margueritetalamon) as part of the Master MVA's Computer Vision class (C. Schmid, J. Ponce, G. Varol).
+You may refer to the report pdf for more details (please note that the pdf might not load correctly on Safari).

 ### [Paper](https://arxiv.org/abs/2209.07522) | [Project Page](https://yossigandelsman.github.io/ttt_mae/index.html)